We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 - Modules

-It is advisable that you use sub-packages to group related modules together.
-The use of sub-packages also helps you to keep package and module names short and concise.
+You should use sub-packages to group related modules together.
+Using sub-packages also helps you keep package and module names short and concise.
 They are often a good alternative when you find yourself using underscores in package names.

 An example Python package